 If the risk of physical injury is not enough to dissuade someone from distracted driving, some states have laws prohibiting the use of cell phones.
 For example, in Georgia, it is illegal to hold your phone while driving.

 We all have a duty to stay focused on the road and drive with care every time we get behind the wheel.
 If you’ve been injured in an accident caused by a distracted driver, you are entitled to compensation for your injuries.
-The experienced auto accident attorneys at Joel Williams Law work tirelessly to get justice for personal injury victims throughout Georgia.
+The experienced auto accident attorneys at Williams Elleby work tirelessly to get justice for personal injury victims throughout Georgia.

 Joel Williams or Chase Elleby can investigate the facts of your case, help you understand your legal rights and options, develop an effective legal argument on your behalf, and vigorously pursue justice for you in pre-suit negotiations or court.
-If you think you have a claim, contact our Georgia personal injury attorneys to schedule your free consultation today at (404) 389-1035.
+If you think you have a claim, contact our Georgia personal injury attorneys to schedule your free consultation today at 833-LEGALGA.